Nyumat/The-TikTok-Bot/README.md

 * Run setup.py if you don't have the required modules
 * Run `autoViews.py` `TikTokBot.py` or equivalent

-If you don't already know how to make a Python virtual enviornment, please keep reading.
+<b>If you don't already know how to make a Python virtual enviornment, please keep reading.</b>
 ```
 mkdir my-new-python-project
 cd my-new-python-project
 virtualenv --python=python(your-python-version) venv *No parenthesis*
 ```
-This ^ will create a my-new-python-project/venv folder
+This will now create a my-new-python-project/venv folder
 ```
 touch .gitignore
 subl .gitignore
 ```
-^ Adds the virtual env to your .gitignore
+Adds the virtual env to your .gitignore
 Whenever you'd like to re-run the program, you have to activate the enviornment:
 ```
 lsvirtualenv - List all of your enviornments.